simmsbra/quickcell/README.md

 - Windows
   - curses, a required library, is not present.
   - To play, you can use a Linux LiveCD/USB or virtual machine.
+  - (This project may be overhauled to become OS-independent in the future.)

 ## Author
 This project was created by Brandon Simmons.